Juihibi/login_page/README.md

-# MODERN LOGIN UI FLUTTER FIREBASE
+# MODERN LOGIN FLUTTER UI + FIREBASE

 A new  modern Flutter project  with:
 -Email sign-up